Rohit-B-Patil/React-UI-Kit-Lab/README.md

 ### ✅ Custom Navigation (NEW in Phase 2)

-- Simple page switching without using `react-router-dom`.
+- Simple page switching without `react-router-dom`.
 - Built using custom `Link` and `Route` components.
 - Matches the URL path to show the correct page.

+### ✅ Sortable Table (NEW in Phase 2)

+- Displays tabular data with dynamic headers.
+- Sorts columns in ascending/descending order or resets.
+- Custom sorting logic using `sortValue` per column.
+- Visual sort indicators with up/down arrows (`react-icons`).

 ---